MarcL/djcruze.co.uk/src/pages/podcasts/2006-02-22-episode-11-time-to-get-funky.md

     - "Cruze classic from 1995: "
     - "Medium High – The Pleasure (Chris &#038; James Mix) – Impulse"
 ---
-It took a bloody long time to get this episode out didn&#8217;t it?
+It took a bloody long time to get this episode out didn't it?
 Battling the PC of doom and a cold which knocked me out for a week I bring you Episode #11 of the DJ Cruze podcast.

 ***Listening advice:** Play loud and with friends and shake your collective booty!*